Selective Rotary Position Embedding: Experiments

 To investigate which capabilities of linear attention are improved when using \method, we run experiments on synthetic tasks.
 For this, we mostly focus on recall, since it is essential for language modeling~\citep{arora-iclr24a, arora-icml24a} and a good proxy for performance at scale. \paragraph{MQAR.} We evaluate GLA + \method on Multi-Query Associative Recall, following the same experimental setup as in~\citet[Figure 2]{arora-iclr24a} with a finer learning rate grid, as this has been shown to improve performance~\citep{okpekpe-arxiv25a} (cf.~\Cref{app:synthetic-tasks}).
 The results in~\Cref{fig:zoology-main} show that GLA improves with extra positional information and that \method achieves the greatest improvement over the base model with no positional embedding.

 \paragraph{MAD and Copying.} We also evaluate our method on the MAD benchmark suite~\citep{poli-icml24a} which tests a model's ability to store and recall information within its context.
-Here, we note that using \method consistently improves performance over NoPE and RoPE on almost all considered tasks.
-We also evaluate string copying following~\citet{jelassi-icml24a}.
+Across MAD, \method improves over NoPE and matches or improves upon RoPE on several recall-oriented tasks; the phase-gated variant achieves the strongest overall average.
 This task differs from \textit{Selective Copy} in MAD in that the entire input sequence has to be copied token-by-token after the model is presented with a \texttt{<copy>} token.
 The results in~\Cref{fig:string-copying} show that \method again improves over the alternatives and learns to length extrapolate very robustly.
 The poor result of RoPE is reported in prior works~\citep{jelassi-icml24a, li-iclr24a} and attributable to its generally poor length extrapolation performance without fine-tuning on longer sequence lengths.